-Resource FWOP TSP Alternative 1 Alternative 2 area's early inhabitants.
+FWOP Recommended Plan Alternative 1 Alternative 2 Cultural Resources Continued erosion could expose prehistoric land surfaces that may contain the remains of the area's early inhabitants.
 A breach in the barrier island and lack of stabilization could permit wave, wind; and other actions to cause irreversible damage and loss to archaeological sites in breach areas.
-Unknown archaeological resources- including sites located beneath the barrier islands or shipwrecks, buried in the nearshore area-could be uncovered, damaged, or destroyed as a result to a breach. unrecorded shipwreck sites.
+Unknown archaeological resources-including sites located beneath the barrier islands or shipwrecks, buried in the nearshore area-could be uncovered, damaged, or destroyed as a result to a breach.
+Dredging from selected borrow areas has the potential to directly adversely impact previously unrecorded shipwreck sites.
 Dune, berm, and beachfill projects involving beach scraping or re-grading to move material could be expected to expose and potentially directly adversely impact previously unrecorded archaeological deposits.
-Retrofits and acquisitions have the potential to adversely impact historic properties. term impacts would be similar to those of the FWOP.
+Retrofits and acquisitions have the potential to adversely impact historic properties.
+Same as Recommended Plan.
+Same as Recommended Plan.
+However, because there would be no adaptive management, the long- term impacts would be similar to those of the FWOP.
 Transportation Transportation could be significantly affected if a breach and/or flooding washed out portions of roads.
 In addition, parking areas and access roads at Robert Moses and Smith Point Parks could be inundated, preventing access to those parts of the barrier island.
 The water access could be adversely affected if docking facilities on the bay side were damaged by a breach.
 However, it is unlikely that all docking facilities would be rendered unusable; and Fire Island could continue to be accessed via water, albeit at a reduced level.
 Fire Island protects the south shore communities of Long Island's bay shore.
-Under the FWOP, if a breach were to occur, low-lying areas would By reducing the risk of coastal storm damages, the TSP could have a positive impact on transportation resources within the Study Area.
-Although transportation resources would continue to be influenced by storms, hurricanes, sea level rise, coastal erosion, flooding, breaching, and overwash, the TSP would reduce the potential for adverse impacts to traffic, transportation, access, and circulation that are expected under the FWOP.
-The four road raisings would significantly reduce storm-related disruption to the existing road network.
+Under the FWOP, if a breach were to occur, low-lying areas would experience increased inundation and tidal impacts that could wholly or partially obstruct portions of the road network: in those areas.
+By reducing the risk of coastal storm damages, the Recommended Plan could have a positive impact on transportation resources within the Study Area.
+Although transportation resources would continue to be influenced by storms, hurricanes, sea level rise, coastal erosion, flooding, breaching, and overwash, the Recommended Plan would reduce the potential for adverse impacts to traffic, transportation, access, and circulation that are expected under the FWOP.
 Additionally, relocation or buyouts could reduce transportation needs.
-The potential impacts on transportation resources would be similar to the TSP with the exception that renourishments would not be set, and therefore, not as frequent.
+The potential impacts on transportation resources would be similar to the Recommended Plan with the exception that renourishments would not be set, and therefore, not as frequent.
 Consequently, at times, adverse impacts on transportation resources from breaching of beaches, dunes, and shorelines could be more pronounced.
-The potential impacts on transportation resources would be similar to the TSP with the exception that there would be no relocation or buyouts, nor any adaptive management.
+Under Alternative 1, the four road raisings would reduce storm- related disruption to the existing road network.
+The potential impacts on transportation resources would be similar to the Recommended Plan with the exception that there would be no relocation or buyouts, nor any adaptive management.
 Consequently, the long-term impacts on transportation resources would be similar to those of the FWOP.
+Under Alternative 2, the four road raisings would reduce storm- related disruption to the existing road network.